They’re Australian classics and often signature songs for their acts. They’ve seeped through into national consciousness.

 Avalanches: ‘Since I Left You’ (2001)

-The Melbourne band might be listed under EDM but their first album Since I Left You – complete with over 3,000 samples and made with band member Robbie Chater battling autoimmune diseases – totally defied genre-speak.
+The Australian band might be listed under EDM but their first album Since I Left You – complete with over 3,000 samples and made with band member Robbie Chater battling autoimmune diseases – totally defied genre-speak.

 What’s more when they returned almost two decades later, they not only found an audience waiting in an era of disposability, but had made another record that cast new shadows on music style and this time showed off its imperfections.